Trade Facilitation Agreement

 Benefits of the TFA

-Specific examples of practical measures that will strengthen global trade and economic growth include:
+Specific examples of practical measures that facilitate trade and support global economic growth include:

 These measures reduce costs for exporters, reduce the time it takes for goods to get to their destination and make imported goods more affordable for consumers.